 Challenges to Privilege

 Power permits something minorities cannot do–it enables the option to change narratives to suit your own.
 The #takeaknee is a benign (comparatively) example.
-When more NFL players started taking a knee to uniformly protest systemic violence against blacks, white people re-wrote the narrative to make the protest about disrespecting the flag.
+When more NFL players started taking a knee to uniformly protest anti-Black violence, white people re-wrote the narrative to make the protest about disrespecting the flag.
 Alarmed white people assumed Black Lives Matter really meant, “black lives matter more than white lives”, so they created #alllivesmatter.
-When a broken system is challenged, the story changes to suit the power structures.
+When a broken system is challenged, the story quickly changes to suit the power structures and the individuals within.
 Are you seeing how this works?

 “The traditional power and privilege reserved for white men is gradually eroding, and being replaced by more genuine participation and inclusion of historically marginalized peoples.” – Brenda McDougall, for the Globe & Mail.